microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-07.md

 Note the blue-colored Dapr secrets building block that sits between the application and secret stores.

-*For this assignment you'll use a file-based local secret store component.
+*For this challenge you'll use a file-based local secret store component.
 Local stores are meant for development or testing purposes.
 Never use them in production!*

-*Alternatively, you can implement Azure KeyVault as your secret store in this assignment.*
+*Alternatively, you can implement Azure KeyVault as your secret store in this challenge.*

 Another way of using secrets, is to reference them from Dapr configuration files.
-You will use both approaches in this assignment.
+You will use both approaches in this challenge.

 To learn more about the secrets building block, read the [introduction to this building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/) in the Dapr documentation.
 Also, checkout the [secrets chapter](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/secrets) in the [Dapr for .NET Developers](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/) guidance eBook.

 ## Success Criteria

-To complete this assignment, you must reach the following goals:
+To complete this challenge, you must reach the following goals:

 - The credentials used by the SMTP output binding to connect to the SMTP server are retrieved using the Dapr secrets management building block.
 - The FineCollectionService retrieves the license key for the `FineCalculator` component it uses from the Dapr secrets management building block.

-This assignment targets the operation labeled as **number 6** in the end-state setup:
+This challenge targets the operation labeled as **number 6** in the end-state setup:

 **Local**